Assessor Bachmann House: Architecture

 The building is designed in the Neoclassical style.
-The facade is decorated with Ionic order pilasters and a large triangular pediment.
+The façade is decorated with Ionic order pilasters and a large triangular pediment.
 A gateway in the left side of the building opens to a long, narrow courtyard.
 The complex also comprises an 11-nay side wing and a five-bay rear wing at the bottom of the courtyard.
 It was listed in 1918.